-Hundreds of residents were forced to leave their homes last night after a fire broke out at an apartment complex in Dublin.
+Hundreds of residents were forced to leave their homes after a fire broke out at an apartment complex in Dublin.

-One person was taken to hospital with smoke inhalation after the blaze broke out at the Auburn park apartment complex in Castleknock in the early hours of the morning.
+One person was taken to hospital with smoke inhalation after the blaze broke out at the Auburn park apartment complex in Castleknock in the early hours of this morning.

 The alarm was raised shortly after 12.30am and emergency services arrived at the scene at 12.45am.